Regarding FAA medical issuances

 If you’re in the Milwaukee area, I can recommend an office that is now up to speed on the process.
 Dr. Olafsson and his nurses of the St. Joseph’s Health Center in West Bend.
 He and his staff are great to work with and have pushed things as fast as they could once they understood the gravity of the situation.
 One finial note, if your insurance company doesn’t approve you for a CPAP machine or you don’t want to wait the up to 15 business days, you can rent them.
 Speeds up the process by a few weeks then submit it to the insurance company later.

 PS: IF by some reason, you don’t comply with the 90 day FAA letter, on the day of the 90 days, if they have not heard from you, they will send out yet another form letter, this one being a little harsher.
 Words like legal action and denial.
-Also, this letter is sent out via registered mail with return receipt so they know exactly when you received it.
+Also, this letter is sent out via registered mail with return receipt so they know exactly when "they" sent it and when your mailbox received it..
 This letter gives you 30 days from the date of the letter being printed.